iremaru/malvarisco_admin/readme.md

 Sorry, it's a bad joke.
 You can download it at [nodejs.org](https://nodejs.org/es/download/), like any other window user.

-3️⃣ It's not mandatory to install Angular Cli globally, but you will need at least in the project.
+3️⃣ It's not mandatory to install Angular Cli globally, but you will need it at least in the project.

 >Install globally: